benwainwright/typescript/typescript.md

 The TL;DR of this section is that TypeScript ensures that each data object has a **single source of truth to help a developer understand its shape**.

+## Use in industry

+In my experience on the job market this last few weeks, most employers I was speaking to make at least _some_ use of TypeScript, and some use it end to end.
+In the JavaScript domain it is used more and more and getting to the point where you are all comfortable enough using TypeScript that it is not a barrier will make you more employable.
+If you leave the BBC, its unlikely you are going to be able to avoid it.

 ## Best Practises

 ### Don't ever use `any`, use `unknown` instead